 If you do get disappointed after a trip, don’t blame the destination.
 Blame the expectations you’re unnecessarily building up.
 That’s (most of the time) a recipe for disaster and the reason why you might feel disappointed after a trip.
 Personally, when I travel I try to keep my expectations on the bare minimum.
 You might even say, I don’t have any expectations.

 When I visited Paris, I wasn’t expecting to see the most beautiful, romantic city in the world.
-I was expecting to see a city that’s under a constant siege of tourist hordes, rude locals, and overpriced food.
-In the end, I had a great time and you might even say I actually love Paris.
+I thought Paris was overrated and I was expecting to see a city that’s under a constant siege of tourist hordes, rude locals, and overpriced food.
+In the end, I had a great time.
+I didn’t spend too much time at the main attractions, I discovered a lot of hidden gems, visited some interesting museums, enjoyed some of the city’s finest street art and you might even say I actually love Paris.

 This approach might work temporarily but it can be bad if it spills over in all aspects of your life.
 You might find yourself approaching all new situations detached of expectations, which isn’t necessarily a good thing.

-Now, you might be thinking: “Wait, what are you trying to say, Daniel?
+Now, you might be thinking: “Wait, what are you trying to say?
 How can we balance high travel expectations with the stark reality of a new destination without becoming a pessimist in everyday life?”

 Just go with the flow